Everyone should have access to safe water

 "All the problems the world is facing,

 whether poverty, lack of education, social injustice, economic development, climate change, gender inequality, lack of food or health have one element in common: access to water."

 Lazos de Agua Program is an initiative of

 Developed since July 2016, Lazos de Agua Program has a contribution of USD 25.000.000, to which communities, national and local governments, and implementing partners contribute.
 Lazos de Agua is implemented through the A·B·C Model for SustainabilityTM and the Social Art for Behaviour ChangeTM (SABC) approach from One Drop Foundation, the strategic implementation partner in the five countries where it has operations.

 in the following Latin American countries:

-in 5 countries, sustainably access water, sanitation and/or hygiene (WASH) with social innovation and multi-sectoral collaboration.
+in 5 countries with sustainable access to water, sanitation and/or hygiene (WASH), through social innovation and multi-sectoral collaboration.

 A·B·C for SustainabilityTM